DSC-SPIDAL/harp/Hands-on.md

 # Clean up all dangling cache
 sudo docker system prune
 ```
-To log into the docker image from VM you can use the following commands
+If you like to open multiple terminals etc and need to log into the docker image, following commands can be used.

 ```bash
 sudo docker ps